olympos-labs/pruning-radix-trie/README.md

 The results aren't that surprising: The compressed trie will have far fewer empty nodes, and so scanning a trie for top-ranked items is gonna be cheaper when there are fewer nodes to visit.
-When the walk down the trie is effectively all you do, you'd prefer that to be more performant (the logic for that is simpler in the uncompressed case).
+When the walk down the trie becomes more and more of the work, you'd prefer that to be efficient.
+The logic for that is simpler in the uncompressed case, and if you end up with very few nodes to evaluate after that, the uncompressed case could perform better in benchmarks.

-Also, this benchmark looks better than it probably should for the uncompressed case, as more or less all the nodes will be in the cache.
+However, this benchmark looks better than it probably should for the uncompressed case, as more or less all the nodes will be in the cache.
 In a real-world scenario, the compressed trie will likely fare better than the uncompressed because of cache invalidation etc.

 ## License

-Copyright © 2023 Jean Niklas L'orange
+Copyright © 2023 Jean Niklas L'orange and contributors

 Distributed under the BSD 3-clause license, which is available in the file LICENSE.